henry-berger/henry-berger.github.io/_pages/about.md

   - /about.html
 ---

 I'm Henry Berger.
-I'm an undergraduate at Yale Unveristy, where I'm double-majoring in Computer Science and Mechanical Engineering, with a focus on robotics.
+I'm an undergraduate at Yale University, where I'm double-majoring in Computer Science and Mechanical Engineering, with a focus on robotics.
 I will graduate in Spring 2025, and I plan to pursue a PhD in robotics research afterwards.

 <!-- <img src='/images/spot_selfie.jpg' text="Selfie of me with Spot at Boston Dynamics, where I worked for two summers"> -->
 {:refdef: style="text-align: center;"}